skypjack/entt/docs/md/config.md

 structures.
 In fact, it offers many features that result in undefined behavior if not used correctly.<br/>
 To get around this, the library relies on a lot of asserts for the purpose of detecting errors in debug builds.
-By default, it uses `assert` internally, but users are allowed to overwrite its behavior by setting this variable.
+By default, it uses `assert` internally.
+Users are allowed to overwrite its behavior by setting this variable.

 ### ENTT_DISABLE_ASSERT